 What we have in ‘Silmarillion’ etc. are traditions . . . handed on by Men in Númenor and later in Middle-earth (Arnor and Gondor); but already far back—from the first association of the Dúnedain and Elf-friends with the Eldar in Beleriand—blended and confused with their own Mannish myths and cosmic ideas.

 So there we have it; Elvish POV but as passed down by mortals and translated by hobbits, perhaps even characterized by their own imperfections.
 If it even matters.
-Ultimately, the author is in the know, at times he or she is borderline omniscient, referring to character thoughts and events that no Elf would know without some secret intel from on high.
+Ultimately, the author is in the know, at times he or she is clearly omniscient, referring to character thoughts and events that no Elf would know without some secret intel from on high.

 And all of this is mere myth, after all.
 But to Tolkien, myth was meaningful, illuminating, relevant.
 Much more can be said about his stance on fantasy and myth, much more, but…another time.
 For now, consider that now more than ever before, Tolkien’s fairy-stories can provide the perfect escape.
 Not from real life—because God knows, The Silmarillion has its share of anguish and mourning alongside its triumphs and joys.
 I mean, rather, escape from whatever keeps us from from keeping our heads: political cobwebs, social blinders, or whatever snake oil the profiteers of the modern world are peddling.
 Escape from whatever current discord troubles us.